 Anna Rosenfeld L’23

-Anna Rosenfeld is from Ann Arbor, Michigan, and received her B.A. in American History from the University of Pennsylvania College of Arts and Sciences in 2017.
-Prior to law school, she worked in politics and government, first on a gubernatorial campaign and then as a legislative staffer to a U.S. Senator in Washington D.C., where she worked on issues including police reform, voting rights, and data privacy.
-After law school she hopes to pursue a career in civil rights through both litigation and legislative change.
+Anna Rosenfeld is from Ann Arbor, MI, and received her BA in American History from the University of Pennsylvania College of Arts and Sciences in 2017.
+Prior to law school, she worked in politics and government, first on a gubernatorial campaign and then as a legislative staffer to a U.S. Senator in Washington, D.C., where she worked on issues including police reform, voting rights, and data privacy.
+After law school, she hopes to pursue a career in civil rights through both litigation and legislative change.